AICPA-ADS/AuditData-API/GL-Primer.md

 ### Periods

 The periods end point allows the user to request the valid reporting periods of a given entity or all entities available to the requester.
 No parameters are required for this end point.
 However, the user can request reporting periods by start date, end date and entity.
-The start data parameter returns all reporting periods with an end date equal or greater than the end date.
-The end data parameter returns all reporting periods with an end date equal or less than the end date.
+The start date parameter returns all reporting periods with an end date equal to or greater than the end date.
+The end date parameter returns all reporting periods with an end date equal or less than the end date.

 ### Entities